 In reality, ineffective follow up falls into three categories: 1) None 2) Untimely 3) Over aggressive

 So, I decided to conduct an experiment.
-I attended Print 17 to attending educational sessions and meet associates.
-But also, to dig into the lead follow up programs of 20 exhibitors.
+I attended Print 18 to take part in educational sessions and meet associates.
+But also, to dig into the lead follow-up programs of 20 exhibitors.

 I selected the exhibitors based on the following criteria: